CanadaAmericaTravel

 Grouse Mountain Tickets

-In summer or Green Season (May-October), the Mountain Admission tickets generally include Peak Chairlift, Birds in Motion, access to hiking trails, Disk Golf course and Grizzly Bear habitat.
+During the summer or Green Season (May–October), the Mountain Admission Ticket usually covers the Peak Chairlift, Birds in Motion, hiking trails, Disk Golf course, and the Grizzly Bear habitat.

-Tip: You can combine the Mountain Admission tickets with other individual and family activities at the onset.
+Tip: It’s easy to combine the Mountain Admission Ticket with other individual or family activities to make the most of your day at Grouse Mountain.

 Things To Do In Grouse Mountain : Year-Round Activities